 Charge cards are a type of payment card that require customers to pay their balance in full each month and thus do not have an interest rate or involve finance charges.
 Charge cards also feature no-preset spending limits that automatically adjust to customers' spending patterns, offering needed flexibility for travel and entertainment expenditures.
-American Express first introduced the charge card in 1958 and continues to dominate this segment of the payment cards market.
+American Express first introduced the charge card in 1958 and continues to dominate this segment of the payment cards market - here are their best charge card offers.

 CreditCards.com is an independent, advertising-supported comparison service.
 The offers that appear on this site are from companies from which CreditCards.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they may appear within listing categories.
 Other factors, such as our own proprietary website rules and the likelihood of applicants' credit approval also impact how and where products appear on this site.
 CreditCards.com does not include the entire universe of available financial or credit offers.

-Charge cards aren’t for everyone, but if you want superior rewards and you don’t mind a higher annual fee, they can be a good choice.
-They are also helpful if you sometimes need to buy big-ticket items.
+Charge cards aren't for everyone, but if you want superior rewards and you don't mind a higher annual fee, they can be a good choice.
+They are helpful if you sometimes need to buy big-ticket items or if you want to get organized with your cards.
+Curious about whether they are right for you?
 Here, we look at:

 A charge card, typically offered by American Express, allows you to be approved for large sums on the spot.
 The card issuer bases its decision on your past purchases and payments.
 While there's no set limit, it's not unlimited.
 The tradeoff is that you need to pay in full each month, whereas with a credit card, you can pay a minimum.